vignettes/rank_visualizations.Rmd

 We should also note that since we are essentially performing many comparisons, seeing a low number of “failures” in some bins is to be expected and does not necessarily signal a problem - in the plot above the “Exact match” case has several bins outside of the approximate confidence interval.

-plot_ecdf and plot_ecdf_diff - ECDF plots
+and plot_ecdf_diff

 These two related plots remedy the main problems of the rank histogram - they do not depend on any binning and provide exact confidence intervals.
 The ECDF plot shows the empirical cumulative distribution function (ECDF).
 If ranks were perfectly uniform, this would be a “diagonal staircase”, but some deviations from exact uniformity are to be expected.
 The ECDF plot shows aN ellipse outlining the expected deviations (by default at the 95% level).
 It looks like this: